The Difference Between Personal Liability and Personal Property Claims?

 Personal Liability Coverage

-Coverage E - Liability - Personal Liability coverage pays for loss settlement and legal fees if you or your family members cause bodily injury or property damage to others.
-I know everyone can be clumsy at times.
-For example, a neighbor slips on your porch and breaks elbow.
-He is a grumpy neighbor and sues you for the damages.
+Coverage E - Personal Liability - Personal Liability coverage pays for loss settlement and legal fees if you or your family members cause bodily injury or property damage to others.
+Everyone can be clumsy at times -- if a neighbor slips on your porch and breaks his elbow, he might sue you for the damages.
 The lawsuit is when your liability coverage steps in to defend you in a lawsuit.

-Where it won't step in is if you intentionally damage something or someone.
+Where it won't step in is if you intentionally damage a piece of property or someone.
 If you start a bar fight and punch someone, your liability claim will be denied.

 Personal Property Coverage